2018 Baku fire: Fire

 The government reported that the fire broke out at around 06:10 local time.
 A security guard stationed outside the facility was able to open the doors when he smelled smoke and started the evacuation.
 However the fire soon engulfed the building.
 Ten ambulances and 10 squads of firefighters with 43 fire engines were dispatched to the site.
 It took the 160 personnel of the State Fire Protection Service around three hours to successfully extinguish the blaze.

 It was originally believed to be caused by an electrical fault in the one-story, wooden ward, but the government later stated that arson was the cause.
 There was no automatic fire suppression system in the building.
 The building's wooden frame acted as the principal fuel source for the fire, and firefighters described the building burning intensely for over three hours due to strong winds.
 According to relatives of the patients, it was routine for the patients to be locked inside during the night.
 Some reports claim that the victims who were burnt alive may have been tied to their beds as a routine procedure and therefore they may have been unable to escape when the fire spread through the building.
 The building's windows had been barred with steel frames that could only be opened from the outside to prevent addicts from running away, and at least 55 of them were bedridden when the fire broke out.
-However, despite the barred windows, responding firefighters were able to rescue dozens of people from the fast-spreading fire.
+However, despite the barred windows, the responding firefighters were able to rescue dozens of people from the fast-spreading fire.
 It was reported that by 8.20 am local time firefighters had brought the fire under control and it had been completely extinguished by 9:13.